My next adventure: Cluj-Napoca/Turda/Bran (Romania) – April 2025

 Finally, it was the Museum of Fine Arts which was formerly a Russian officials house and contains over 11, 000 artifacts from various cultures (mainly Persian) and eras…

-It’s a 5am start tomorrow as we head to the railway station to catch the Uzbeks version of a ‘bullet’ train (basically a Spanish TGV) 2 hours to Samarkand situated in the south where another city tour will happen 🙂
+It’s a 5am start tomorrow as one heads to the railway station to catch the Uzbeks version of a ‘bullet’ train (Afrosiyob) 2 hours south to Samarkand situated in the south for a city tour!

-Some may say just even getting to Uzbekistan is an achievement, however, visiting the ‘Stans’ has been on the bucket list for quite a while and here I am!
+Some may say just even getting to Uzbekistan is an achievement, however, visiting the ‘Stans’ has been on the bucket list for quite a while and here one is (albeit without Superbunny)!

-As I mentioned previously, we are staying at the Hotel Uzbekistan in Tashkent, one of the reasons being that it is one of the only accessible hotels in the city.
-Bar from looking a little outdated, it offers all the usual features i.e. roll in shower, seat plus a massive room…
+As mentioned previously, one is staying at the Hotel Uzbekistan in Tashkent, one of the reasons being that it is one of the only accessible hotels in the city as of 2019.
+Bar from looking a little outdated, it offers all the usual features i.e. roll in shower, seat plus a large room…

-As I booked my Uzbekistan trip through Exodus Travels, all the itinerary has been taken care of thus tomorrow we are having a private tour of this magnificent city 🙂
+As one booked my Uzbekistan trip through Exodus Travels, all the itinerary has been taken care of thus tomorrow we are having a private tour of this magnificent city.

 Scroll to top